How much is a Mobile Disco? Here’s our Mobile Disco Price guide

 So what’s the answer?

 Let’s answer this question by giving some guidance on a Mobile Disco price with over 5 years experience, reasonable quality equipment capable of sound and lighting for around 100 people, a good catalogue of music and straightforward venue access which is within a reasonable travelling distance.
-It’s a Saturday night outside of the busy Christmas and New Years Eve season and they can set up and play from 7pm until midnight
+It’s a Saturday night outside of the busy Christmas and New Years Eve season and they can set up and play from 7pm until midnight.
+All these things affect a Mobile Disco Price

-You should expect to pay on average between £250 and £450
+The Mobile Disco price you should expect to pay on average is between £250 and £450

 Where the Mobile Disco has over 10 years experience (and this DOES make a big difference), it would be between £350 and £600 as an average